 8. The Bathwick Boatman

-A popular spot right on the riverside the Bathwick Boatman offers a relaxed and informal restaurant.
-The menu is a great mixture of classic meals and ‘something a bit different’ type dishes such as Goat curry with basmati rice.
-All of their meat is farm-reared and free‑range, whilst the vegetables and salad are non‑sprayed and locally grown.
+A popular spot right on the riverside the Bathwick Boatman offers a relaxed and informal ambiance in its cabin restaurant.
+The menu is a great mixture of classic meals and has unique types of food and drink in Bath such as Goat curry with basmati rice and dessert wines.
+All of the meat used in this British restaurant is farm-reared and free‑range, whilst the vegetables and salad are non‑sprayed and locally grown.
+The prompt and attentive staff adds to the overall gratifying dining experience.

 The Bathwick Boatman